jhlassen17/drivecopy/README.md

 drivecopy
 =========

-Google Apps Script to copy folders in Google Drive.
+Fork of the original Google Apps Script to copy folders in Google Drive created by metricube.

 ## Motive
 There is a limitation in Google Drive where you can't transfer ownership between